LucasZapico/lucaszapico.github.io/README.md

 ##Stack knowledge

-This theme is build using Jekyll and the associated frameworks.
-Therefore for best expierience, aquaint throughly with the following is strongly suggested.
+This theme is built using Jekyll and the associated frameworks.
+Therefore for the best experience, acquaint thoroughly with the following is strongly suggested.
 - sass
 - liquid
 - markdown